2017 Growing Farmers Workshop - Hastings, Neb.

 If you dream of starting your own farm or ranch business, the Center’s workshops and farm tours are for you.
 Our Growing Farmers Workshop will help you learn both the business and the production sides you need to start a market farm business.
 The course is offered in English and translated into Spanish.

 Classes are held in Hastings, Neb., on Saturdays at Head Start Child and Family Development Program, 123 N. Marian Rd., Hastings, Neb.
 68901.
 They begin Jan.
 14 and will continue until May 20.
 The course is generally 9 a.m. to 4 p.m., times may vary.

 Attending this course will provide participants with the tools to hit the ground running with their own farm business.
-Whether a person is ready to start a business or is just thinking about it, each class will help them get closer to their goal.
-You don’t have to have land or experience to attend.
+Land or experience is not required to attend.

 Session 1: Jan.
 14, 2017

 The first session focuses on business planning.
 Why do you need a business plan?
 Participants will learn the basic structure of a business plan, obtain tools for completing a business plan and review an example plan.
 The afternoon will be spent working on business plans.
 In the plan, participants will be asked to identify their values, give a brief history of their farm and current situation.

 Session 2: Jan.
 21, 2017

 The second session focuses on wholesale markets and enterprise budgets.
 Hear from area farmers about the different types of wholesale markets available to small scale farmers.
 The afternoon will focus on farmers markets and Community Supported Agriculture (CSA).
 A market manager will share tips for farmers market success, CSA and CSA’s place in the market.

 The Nebraska Sustainable Agriculture Conference, in Columbus, Neb., is not part of the courses, but participants are encouraged to attend.
 Learn more at nebsusag.org.